Archanciel/audio_download_extract/README.md

 - configobj
 - pytube
 - youtube_dl
 - moviepy (not working on Android !.
-Version 1.0.2.
-Version 1.0.3 not working !)
+Version 2.0.0.dev2.
+Version 1.0.2 and 1.0.3 not working !)
 - mutagen
 - kivy
 - pydub